alxdorosenco/porto-for-laravel/README.md

    --container-web
    --container-full
    ```
-4. At last you need to put some changes in the bootstrap/app.php file.
+4. Next, you need to put some changes in the bootstrap/app.php file.

    From:
    ```php